A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

-Finally, the rule $\mathtt{PruneParent}$ formalizes the fact that a node cannot be an ancestor of the canonical leaf if none of its children is an ancestor of the canonical leaf.
-This rule performs retroactive pruning and plays an essential role in pruning already traversed branches which turned out to be unfruitful.
+Finally, the rule $\mathtt{PruneParent}$ derives the fact that a node cannot be an ancestor of the canonical leaf because none of its children is an ancestor of the canonical leaf.
+This rule performs retroactive pruning and plays an essential role in pruning already traversed branches which are shown not the contain the canonical leaf.